-The first step in creating the drive shaft from which to launch microtunnelling operations was to excavate the area for the concrete collar provided by the services of exposed aggregate Perth.
+The first step in creating the drive shaft from which to launch microtunnelling operations was to excavate the area for the concrete collar provided by the services.
 Muck away was handled by the onsite 17.5T wheeled excavator.
 This excavation was 1m larger than the outside diameter (OD) of the shaft rings, to allow a cutting shoe and choker to be built.
 These were bolted together, and the first ring of concrete segments built on top.
 At this point, sheet polystyrene was used to surround the shaft, creating a gap (annulus) between the shaft and the ground.
 Outside of this sheet polystyrene, concrete was poured to create the shaft collar.

 The separation from the concrete collar created by the annulus, coupled with the design of the cutting shoe and the weight of the rings are key to the Caisson method of sinking shafts, whereby they sink under their own weight.

 As the concrete of the collar cured, handrails were installed in the wet concrete, creating a protective barrier around the top of the shaft, which prevented falls/injuries.
 It was at this stage also where fittings were installed so that hydraulic jacks could be used if required later in the project.
 The fittings for a davit arm, an essential part of our health & safety plan, were also placed at this point.